 At my request, Thermoworks has put together a kit at a bargain price with everything competition team, a BBQ Pro, caterer, or restaurant will ever need.
 There are three probes and two meters.
 Both meters use the universal K connector (the yellow thingy with the two prongs) so both meters can take any of the three probes included, in addition to scores more made by Thermoworks and others.

 For reading grill and smoker temps in more than one location, the Pro Kit includes the ThermaQ Professional 2 Probe Thermocouple Thermometer with Alarm.
 Or you’ll be able to put an oven probe on a leave and one slot -in meat probe in the other.
-It has an alarm that’ll go off in case meat or your oven exceeds your prefered temp or drops below.
-It does everything that the Maverick ET-732 does except transmit the temps to you personally on the couch, but it is more accurate, it’s better probes, and it reads.
+It has an alarm that’ll go off in case meat or your oven exceeds your preferred temp or drops below.
+It does everything that the Maverick ET-732 does except transmit the temps to you personally on the couch, but it is more accurate, it’s better probing, and it reads.

-It’s two ports for probes, so you can use the Smoke House Penetration Probe #THS-113-178 which can be left in the meat as well as the stainless cord is super heavy duty and will not fray.
+It’s two ports for probes, so you can use the Smoke House Penetration Probe #THS-113-178 which can be left in the meat as well as the stainless cord is the super heavy duty and will not fray.
 This cable is far sturdier than any I ‘ve ever seen.
 But it is thick and will not fit under grill lids without letting hot air out.
 You need to have a hole through which you insert it.
 It functions up to 662Â°F (350Â°C) so it can be used to measure hot air temp as well as meat and that will measure the temp in a hot grill.

 This is my standard probe for measuring the air temp in grills and smokers.
-You can bend it and wrap it around things like grill grates, because it’s flexible.
+You can bend it and wrap it around things like grill grates because it’s flexible.
 I prefer it to the alligator clip probes they sell because, should you not handle them the clips can separate from the cables.

-mtc meat thermometer
+MTC meat thermometer

 The kit includes a ThermoWorks Mini Handheld Thermocouple Thermometer #MTC with a Thermoworks Fast Response Meat Probe #113 151.
 This is the instant read thermocouple meat thermometer I use the most.
 And I mean instant.
 It refreshes every second.
 The meter is a small splash resistant handheld meter that can work with more than a dozen plug-in K-type probes.
 The probe is almost hypodermic thin so it may be used for burgers and thin steaks and reads precisely in only 2.5 seconds.
 It’s possible for you to insert it into a piece of meat and slowly back it out as you go and read the different layers!
 But remember, it’s meant for removing and probing.
-It cannot be left in meat while it’s in the cooker.
+It cannot be left in the meat while it’s in the cooker.
 Max temp 482Â°F (250Â°C).
-The probe can be removed and replaced with any of the other probes for for leaving in the cooking chamber for measuring oven temp or leaving in a roast.
+The probe can be removed and replaced with any of the other probes for leaving in the cooking chamber for measuring oven temp or leaving in a roast.
 This is an extremely versatile kit.
-The kit is than the items individually.
+The kit is then the items individually.

 Click here to order the 2-Probe ThermaQ now direct from their website